mxamber/AO3-Custom-Stuff/README.md

 # AO3 Capitalisation Fix
 A userscript to fix the capitalisation of all-lowercase fanfictions on Archive Of Our Own (AO3).
+Don't know what a userscript is or how to run it?
+[I'll let Tampermonkey explain](https://www.tampermonkey.net).

 ## What it does do
 * capitalise the first word in a sentence